pachyderm/pachyderm/LOCAL.md

 `<cluster name>`.
 Finally, a file named `<cluster name>-<namespace>-pachyderm-values.yaml` will apply to any push to the named namespace in the named cluster.

+It is possible to use all three in the same push.
+They are added as `-f <filename>` arguments to the `helm` command.

+#### Helm diff

+`push` accepts a `--diff` flag.
+Diffing is implemented as a helm plugin that is not managed by Bazel; install the plugin using Helm's plugin manager, like this:

+    bazel run //tools/helm plugin install https://github.com/databus23/helm-diff

+After that, the `--diff` argument will leave your cluster untouched and instead print a unified diff of the manfests that would be changed if you had run without `--diff`.
+Diffing only works if Pachyderm is already installed in the namespace.

 ### Delete a cluster

     bazel run //src/testing/pachdev delete-cluster [<optional name>]